Kenny Wharton

-Kenneth Wharton (born 28 November 1960) is an English former professional footballer, who is currently the manager of Newcastle Blue Star FC.
+Kenneth Wharton (born 28 November 1960) is an English former professional footballer, who is the manager of Newcastle Blue Star FC.

 Playing career

 Wharton left school at 15 and captained Newcastle Schoolboys before joining his hometown club Newcastle United on a part-time basis in 1978, turning professional a year later when Bill McGarry was in charge.
 Wharton went on to make 290 league appearances—335 in all competitions—and also scored 26 goals.